pauljoohyunkim/aes/README.md

 > gcc aes_dec.c -o aes_dec -pthread

 If for some reason the compilation fails due to the -pthread option, try again with -lpthread flag instead.

+# Windows
+If you are building on a platform that does not natively support pthread.h, such as Windows, you can build manually without the -pthread flag.

+> gcc aes_enc.c -o aes_enc
+>
+> gcc aes_dec.c -o aes_dec

 ## Option (-h)